carpentries-incubator/workflows-nextflow/episodes/04-channels.md

 ~~~
 ch1 = Channel.value('GRCh38')
 ch2 = Channel.value( ['chr1','chr2','chr3','chr4','chr5'] )
+ch3 = Channel.value( ['chr1' : 248956422, 'chr2' : 242193529, 'chr3' : 198295559] )
 ~~~
 {: .language-groovy }

 1. Creates a value channel and binds a string to it.
 1. Creates a value channel and binds a list object to it that will be emitted as a single item.
+1. Creates a value channel and binds a map object to it that will be emitted as a single item.

-The value method can only take 1 argument, however, this can be a single list containing several elements.
+The value method can only take 1 argument, however, this can be a single list or map containing several elements.

 A [List object](https://www.tutorialspoint.com/groovy/groovy_lists.htm) can be defined by placing the values in square brackets `[]` separated by a comma.
+A [Map object](https://www.tutorialspoint.com/groovy/groovy_maps.htm) is similar, but with `key:value pairs` separated by commas.

 ~~~
 myList = [1776, -1, 33, 99, 0, 928734928763]
+myMap = [ p1 : "start", q2 : "end" ]
 ~~~
 {: .language-groovy }